rhermitt/MarchMadnessSimulator/README.md

 #### Winners File Example:
-Say you have been watching Rutgers and Gonzaga all season, and you're sure that Rutgers will win the National Championship Gonzaga will at least make it through the Sweet Sixteen.
+Say you have been watching Rutgers and Gonzaga all season, and you're sure that Rutgers will win the National Championship while Gonzaga will at least make it through the Sweet Sixteen.
 In 2021, this is not a problem since Rutgers and Gonzaga were on opposite sides of the bracket.
 Your Winners File would look like this:

 1. Rutgers